How To Waterproof A Tattoo For Swimming [Just Cover It Up?]

 As long as you take care of your new tattoos and precautions as per the suggestions above AND your personal tattoo artist, you should be good to go!

-Remember to avoid soaking your body in water for long periods of time, getting in hot tubs, and to apply some aftercare cream here and there to promote faster healing.
+Remember to avoid soaking your body in water for long periods of time, getting in hot tubs, and applying some aftercare cream here and there to promote faster healing.

-Just be sure to follow the steps correctly on how to waterproof a tattoo for swimming and properly clean the makeup and lipstick with alcohol wipes afterward.
+Just be sure to follow the steps correctly on how to waterproof new tattoos for swimming and properly clean the makeup and lipstick with alcohol wipes afterward.

 We earn a commission if you make a purchase, at no additional cost to you.